SungardAS/condensation/README.md

           create: true
         },
       ],
-      // The prefix to add to all generated gulp tasks (default:
+      // The prefix to add to all generated gulp tasks (default: 'condensation')
-'condensation')
+      // An empty string will remove the prefix
+      //     - condensation:deploy will become deploy
       taskPrefix: '',

       // Location of local condensation files
       src: './',